fengxia41103/myblog/content/thoughts/future value.md

 Stock price, bond price are all computed based on FV.
 Market adjusts their prices based on runtime guess of what the FV is like.
 Therefore it will fluctuate constantly.
 In its core it is consensus decision making where all market participants are casting a vote.
-So how do you determine the price of a washing machine?
-Exactly the same!
 The price is nothing but a form of FV.
 But finance ppl are crooks, you say.
 They invented these theories so to justify their irresponsible actions today.
 How can there be no harm done if to take what belongs to the